Black Cohosh: Help for Hot Flashes?

 Natural levels of DHEA hormone drop in our bodies after age 30.
 Some small studies have found that DHEA supplements ease menopause symptoms such as low libido and hot flashes.
 The evidence is mixed.
 Other studies have found no benefit.
-There is some concern that long-term use or high doses of DHEA may increase risk of breast cancer.
+There is some concern that long-term use or high doses of DHEA may raise the risk of breast cancer.

 Dong Quai: Empress of the Herbs

 Dong quai has been used in Chinese medicine as treatment for women's health for thousands of years.
-However, research in recent times hasn't found evidence to back this up.
+But research in recent times hasn't found evidence to back this up.
 One study of dong quai to determine its effects on hot flashes during menopause found no benefits.
 Because dong quai may have some risks, check with a doctor before using it.

 Soy: Wonder Food?

-Use Your Supplement Smarts
+Use Your Supplement-Smarts